LordDemonos/Mp4ToGif/README.md

 # Batch File Scripts for Managing Downloaded Files

 This suite of batch files is designed to streamline the management of a large volume of downloaded files, typically accumulated through tools like JDownloader2 or RipMe2.
 Initially, the `FileOrganizer.bat` sifts through the clutter, segregating files into distinct 'Videos' and 'Pictures' folders, thus setting the stage for further file manipulations.
 Following this, the `ConvertMp4ToGif.bat` comes into play, transforming manageable MP4 files into GIF format for seamless integration into slideshow viewers like XnView MP.
-This transition is particularly beneficial for brief videos, akin to those found on TikTok, which often resonate better as looping GIFs.
 Lastly, the `MoveLargeMp4Files.bat` and `DeleteMp4Files.bat` grant users the discretion to either archive substantial MP4 files for future reference or purge smaller, now redundant, MP4 files, maintaining a clean and organized directory.

 ## FileOrganizer.bat